jverzani/JGUI.jl/README.md

 actual layout).
 The `button` constructor has label value for the second positional argument.

-The fourth line is specific to `JGUI`.
+The fourth line is specific to `JGUI` and not the underlying toolkit.
+(Though, the same idea is present in `Gtk`.)
 Rather than use separate layout managers, as is done with `Qt` or `Tk`, each container object is conceptualized as a queue of some sort.
 For the window object, the `push!` method adds the button to the window queue, laying it out as it does so.

 The fifth line is how one connects a callback to an event.
 In this case the receiver of a click event, `b`, will emit a signal